changeworld/azure-docs.pl-pl/articles/key-vault/create-certificate-scenarios.md

 ```

-## <a name="get-pending-request---request-status-is-complete"></a>Pobierz oczekującego żądania — stan żądania to "ukończone"
+## <a name="get-pending-request---request-status-is-complete"></a>Pobierz oczekującego żądania — stan żądania to "ukończony"

 ### <a name="request"></a>Żądanie